 In any household, there’s a lot to do to get yourself and your family ready for winter.
 But between stocking up the pantry and prepping your winter wardrobe, we often forget about our home.
 Particularly, the outside of your home.
 Taking the proper steps to ensure your home is ready before winter arrives will help you avoid costly repairs and ensure your home is in the best condition possible once spring arrives.

-We’ve compiled a list of the five most important home maintenance tips to ensure your home is ready for the cold and unpredictable winter weather to arrive.
+We’ve compiled a list of 5 important winter home maintenance tips to ensure your home is ready for the cold and unpredictable winter weather to arrive.

 Washing & Sealing Your Concrete

 While it may not seem like it on the surface, concrete is extremely porous (think of a sponge).
 Throughout the warmer seasons, it collects water, dirt, and grime and traps it within its crevices.
 Not only does your concrete end up looking dirty, but this is also the direct cause of cracking, chipping, and pitting.
 When the freeze-thaw cycle hits, the water inside concrete expands.
 It pushes the particles deeper into those pores, leading to the destruction of your concrete.
 Having it professionally washed will remove the dirt and grime, and a premium sealer will protect it during the freeze-thaw cycle.

 Prepping your flower beds for winter should be an annual task if you want to keep them in tip-top shape.
 Begin by raking out the old mulch and dead organic matter.
 For your favorite annual flowers, harvest any mature seeds and store them in a cool, dark area until it’s time to replant them.
 For perennials, cut back dry stems and diseased foliage.
 Be extra careful to leave stems and roots intact to ensure they can regrow come spring.
 To prevent small rodents from nesting in the warm soil, apply a thick layer of mulch over your entire flower bed.